Julius-88/ludus-nexus/readme.md

 - White color is being used for the background-color of the events section and for the items.
 - Navy Blue color is being used for the background-color of search bars, hr tag and checkboxes.
 - Orange color is being used for buttons.

+## Console Color Integration

+Our design embraces the vibrant identities of major gaming consoles by integrating their signature colors into our site's interface.
+This strategic use of color serves to enhance user navigation and provide an instantly familiar experience for fans of each platform:

+- **PlayStation Blue (#0070CC)**,
+- **Xbox Green (#107B10)**, and
+- **Nintendo Red (#E60012)**

+are used consistently for interface elements related to their respective console sections, such as navigational cues, background highlights, and link colors.
+This not only makes for a visually cohesive environment but also leverages color psychology to foster brand connectivity and user engagement.

 ## Fonts
 - The Griffy font has been chosen for the sites title name, this is to stand out from other sites and give a memorable impression on the user.